 When the coffee cherries are picked, they are depulped right away.
 The depulping is often extremely crude and old-fashioned.
 The coffee beans, or seeds, are put in a sack to ferment overnight and then the depulping is finished in the morning and the coffee is laid out to dry in the sun.
 This method of processing coffee give the Sumatra coffee and earthy flavor and yields a less acidic coffee.

-Choosing the right Sumatra Coffee
+Choosing the right One

 Silver Bridge Coffee works with our importers to get a delicious, full bodied, clean Sumatra.
-There are so many delicious choices today and we enjoy sampling them all but we use Sumatra In many of our blends we want a smooth mellow Sumatra coffee.
-We love the lingering flavor of a rich Sumatra coffee.
+There are so many delicious choices today and we enjoy sampling them all but we use Sumatra in many of our blends we want a smooth mellow Sumatra coffee.
+We love the lingering flavor of a rich Sumatra.
 Many coffee drinkers expect a Sumatra coffee to be an extremely dark roast.
 We roast our Sumatra coffee just dark enough to bring out the rich flavor but still give you the unique flavor of this country of origin.
 We also use Sumatra in many of our blends to give that wonderful rich taste and smooth body.